 In my view, none of these radical changes is necessary.
 As interesting as our politics might be with the kinds of changes outlined by proponents of participatory and critical policy analysis, we do not need these changes to justify our investment in policy analysis.
 Policy analysis already involves discourse, introduces ideas into politics, and affects policy outcomes.
-The problem is not that policy analysts have not learned to be properly interactive with stakeholders and reflective of multiple and nontechnocratic perspectives.
-The problem, in my view, is only that policy analysts, policy analysis has changed, right along with the policy process, to become the provider of ideas and frames, to help sustain the discourse that shapes citizen preferences, and to provide the appearance of rationality in an increasingly complex political environment.
+The problem is not that policymakers refuse to understand the value of traditional policy analysis or that policy analysts have not learned to be properly interactive with stakeholders and reflective of multiple and nontechnocratic perspectives.
+The problem, in my view, is only that policy analysts, policymakers, and observers alike do not recognize policy analysis for what it is.
+Policy analysis has changed, right along with the policy process, to become the provider of ideas and frames, to help sustain the discourse that shapes citizen preferences, and to provide the appearance of rationality in an increasingly complex political environment.
 Regardless of what the textbooks say, there does not need to be a client in order for ideas from policy analysis to resonate through the policy environment.